-Figure 2 shows the microbenchmarks' results.
+Figures 2 and 3 show the microbenchmarks' results.
 A quick review shows that DualFS has the lowest disk I/O times and application times in general, in both write and read operations, and that JFS has the worst performance.
 Only ReiserFS is clearly better than DualFS in the write-data-meta benchmark, and it is even better when there are four processes.
 However, ReiserFS performance is very poor in the read-data-meta case.
-This is a serious problem for ReiserFS given that reads are a more frequent operation than writes
+This is a serious problem for ReiserFS given that reads are a more frequent operation than writes [2, 29].
+In order to understand these results, we must explain some ReiserFS features.